Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-* He fights exacly like Lock all the way back in chapter 4.
-He'll run around the arena and sometimes summons enemies.
+* He'll run around the arena and sometimes summons enemies.
 Follow him and hit him when possible.
-* Just like Lock, he can be taunted, which stuns him and lets you Soul Spin him for high damage.
-You can do this repeatedly in quick succession until he's defeated.
+* He can be taunted, which stuns him and lets you charge your Soul Robber for a high damage Soul Spin.
+You can do this repeatedly in quick succession.

-You'll earn the achievement after getting the Thanksgiving Door at the end of the fight.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248517.png">